 Research vision

-Quantum information technologies
+Quantum technologies

-- Inference-driven approaches to the design of quantum measurement protocols.
+- Inference-driven design of quantum measurement protocols.

 Journal articles